Ibedul succession dispute: Dispute

 In December 2021, Bilung Salii stated that she had assumed the duties and responsibilities of ibedul and claimed she should be receiving a monthly honorarium.
 She wrote a letter to the governor of Koror Ngiraikelau Franco Gibbons requesting that the monthly honorarium of ibedul be issued to her name.
 Governor Gibbons's attorney said that the law of Koror dictated that the honorarium be paid to a person that "actually holds a title and sits as a member of the House of Traditional Leaders" and that if there is more than one claimant to the title the honorarium is held until the court decides who the proper holder of the title is.
 Salii also informed the Council of Chiefs that she had taken over the duties with the council, simply stating "that they look forward to the submission of the name of the next ibedul."
 The Island Times noted that it is rare for a keldorolel a rubak (female counterpart) to assume the title of their male counterpart and that it is the first time that this has occurred in the position of a paramount chief in Palau.

 On January 6, 2022, Salii sent a letter to the House of Traditional Leaders, in which she told them that she had removed the title of rechucher-ra-techekii from her brother Alexander Merep and removed him from the House of Traditional Leaders.
 A similar letter from Rimuu Dominica Ngoriak removed Harry Fritz from the house by removing his title of adelbairekesoaol.
 Ten chiefs of the house, 6 ngarameketii, and 4 rubekul kldeu sent letters to both Salii and Ngoriak asking why they were expelling their "friends", saying that they had been loyal and productive members of the house for years.
 Salii sent another letter to Ngiraikelau Gibbons stating "I am ibedul and bilung at this time.
 I call the meeting of the council of chiefs."
 She also told Gibbons that Merep had been removed from his seat and should not be asked to attend chief meetings.
 The new governor of Koror Eyos Rudimch wrote a letter to Salii requesting time to review her request for the honorarium of ibedul.
 Rudimch stated that he had "no say on the matters of [the] Idid clan or its chiefs" but since the issue relates to the law, he has to conduct a legal review.

-On January 26, 2022, Rudich informed Salii that the state government could not process her request for the honorarium until the House of Traditional Leaders accepted someone as ibedul.
+On January 26, 2022, Rudimch informed Salii that the state government could not process her request for the honorarium until the House of Traditional Leaders accepted someone as ibedul.
 Salii would control the house's office, staff, and operations until February 4, 2022, when she capitulated from her previous claims that she was the ibedul and returned the traditional chief's property, reportedly because they were threatening a lawsuit.